junosou/Google-Cloud-Professional-Cloud-Architect-Exam/README.md

 How to store data to be accessed once a month and not needed after five years.
 Nearline class, lifecycle policy to delete after 5 years.

+A company wants penetration security testing that primarily matches an end user perspective.
+Use on prem scanners over public Internet.